POSYDON-code/POSYDON/docs/_source/components-overview/post_processing/pipeline/pipeline_steps.rst

 the last step even more steps may get introduced in the future.
 In :samp:`step_9.csv`, there are again two paths required, a source and an export path.
 The step will simply copy the source to the export location.
-Hence, here the final `PSyGrid` objects and all the interpolator files are usually addressed by this step.
+Hence, here the final :samp:`PSyGrid` objects and all the interpolator files are usually addressed by this step.

 .. code-block::